quixio/quix-streams/README.md

 - Python
 - C#

-Using Quix Streams, you currently can:
+Using Quix Streams, you can currently:

 - Write time-series and non time-series data to a Kafka Topic